mokurin000/extractSecretFile/README.md

 ## Build

-set `EXPIRES_AFTER_DAYS` if you'd like to set a timer this script expires
+set `EXPIRES_AFTER_HOURS` if you'd like to set a timer this script expires

 ## Build Environment